HadarSinai/apiProject/README.md

 You are entering my first WEB Api website, welcome!

-application description: The project is implements a shoe store.
+application description: The project is implements a shoes store.
 It includes an identification page: new user has an option to register.
 After identification, you have two options : update your personal identification information, or turn into a beautiful shoe store.